Research Interest Exploration Program

 • 7 recorded lectures from professors or instructors of renowned universities

-• 7 live in-person seminars with expert Program Faculty Advisor
+• 8 live seminars with an expert Program Faculty Advisor

-• Schedule: program starts monthly and lasts for 8 weeks
+• Schedule: Generally starts on the third week of April, June ,and September, and lasts for 8 weeks.